nova-video-player/aos-AVP/README.md

 Please bare in mind that the work carried out here results from a small community effort done with good will on scarce personal time.
 If need be, we might in the future introduce some extra bounty programs for specific feature development requests.

+#### Support community and chat room

+[NovaVideoPlayer reddit community](https://www.reddit.com/r/NovaVideoPlayer) community is used as the support community for the Nova Video Player application.
+It is possible to chat with Nova Video Player developers on #novavideoplayer freenode IRC channel (https://webchat.freenode.net).